somupl/naive-bayes-hw/README.md

 Write a small app, using Object Oriented Python, that allows you to randomly select a coin (without looking) and then repeatedly flip it about 10 times or so until you are fairly certain as to the type of coin you selected.

 ### Part ii

+Questions.

+In general, what makes the Naive Bayes Classifier so `naive`?

+What is the difference between the Bernoulli, Gaussian and Multinomial Naive Bayes Classifiers?

+Can you use the Naive Bayes Classifier if your features are not independent?

+### Part iii